pemcg/mastering-automation-addendum-for-cloudforms-4.6/miscellaneous_updates/chapter.md

 ## New Class Schema Field Data Types

-Several new data types have been introduced for class schemas.
+Several useful new data types have been introduced for class schemas.

 ### Null Coalescing